Pennsylvania Sportsbooks & Legal PA Sports Betting

 St. Joseph's Hawks

 St. Joseph's is one of the Philadelphia Big Five.
 The Hawks compete in the Atlantic 10 Conference.
-St. Joe's made the Final Four in 1961 under Hall of Fame coach Jack Ramsay and nearly made it back in 2014 when Jameer Nelson and Delonte West led the team to an undefeated regular season lost in the Elite Eight by two.
-The Hawks are led by head coach Billy Lange.
+St. Joe's made the Final Four in 1961 (under Hall of Fame coach Jack Ramsay) and nearly made it back in 2014 when Jameer Nelson and Delonte West led the team to an undefeated regular season but lost in the Elite Eight by two.
+The Hawks are led by Head Coach Billy Lange.

-Recommended resources to help you bet smartly on college basketball in Pennsylvania:
+Recommended resources to help you bet on college basketball in Pennsylvania:

 An exciting, down-the-road sporting event in Pennsylvania will be the MLB All-Star Game in 2026.

-As mentioned, Pennsylvania also has several Division I basketball teams, such as Villanova and Lehigh.
+As mentioned, PA also has several Division I basketball teams, such as Villanova and Lehigh.
 Both teams have become consistent NCAA Tournament squads, with Villanova winning NCAA titles in 2016 and 2018.

-- Pennsylvania Gaming Control Rules.
-With different rules between states since the Supreme Court struck down PASPA in 2018, the Pennsylvania Gaming Control Board has posted them on its website.
+- Pennsylvania Gaming Control Board Rules.
+With different rules between states since the Supreme Court struck down PASPA in 2018, the PGCB has posted them on its website.

 - Approved Operators.
 The state also put out a list of approved operators and license holders in the state.
-The list includes DraftKings, FanDuel, BetRivers, and Parx, among a slew of others.
+The list includes DraftKings, FanDuel, BetRivers and betPARX, among a slew of others.

 To get a complete rundown on where legal betting stands in your state, check out our complete guide here.